 6. squeezing the chin with rhythmic movements;

-9. pinching of the cheeks.
+9. pinching cheeks.

 “Mom washed the children’s foreheads,